Simidaniels/NovaSport/README.md

 Cloned from Angelo's

+Angelo used TailwindCSS for his code but i refurbished it.

 This source code is shared **for learning purposes only**.
 I created it to help beginners explore and experiment with coding techniques, and I’m happy to provide it freely for educational use.

 **Please respect the intent of this resource:**